-"Ekko" creates an interactive sound environment in Hjallerup through wooden frame structures housing computer-controlled audio.
-The geometric frames position speakers at calculated locations, creating spatial sound distribution.
+"Ekko" establishes an interactive sound environment in Hjallerup through wooden frame structures housing computer-controlled audio.
+The geometric frames position speakers at calculated locations, producing spatial sound distribution.
 Visitor movement triggers audio responses-sensors detect position and movement, adjusting sound output accordingly.
 The wooden frames define acoustic zones while maintaining visual transparency.
 Each frame's geometry affects sound propagation: angles reflect audio, openings allow passage, materials absorb or transmit frequencies.
 Frank's concept links spatial geometry to acoustic experience; Reiner's framework ensures precise speaker positioning for intended sound field.
-The installation responds to Danish landscape context, wooden construction harmonizing with local architectural traditions.
+The installation adapts to Danish landscape context through wooden construction methods.

 Research: Speaker positioning follows acoustic geometry principles-distance, angle, and height affect sound field characteristics.
-The wooden frames create modular acoustic zones, each with specific sound properties.
-Sensor integration required careful placement for reliable visitor detection without visual intrusion.
-The computational system maps visitor positions to audio parameters in real-time, creating responsive soundscapes.
+The wooden frames establish modular acoustic zones, each with specific sound properties.
+Sensor integration required precise placement for reliable visitor detection without visual intrusion.
+The computational system maps visitor positions to audio parameters in real-time, producing responsive soundscapes.
 Frame geometry balances acoustic function against structural requirements for outdoor installation in Danish weather conditions.

 Photography: Thilo Frank